melkati/CO2-Gadget/README.md

 # Disclaimer

 I just made this repository public not because it's ready for prime time but because some persons will be helping on the first version.
-The intent is not to present it as the final 1.0 version.
+My intent was not to present it as the final 1.0 version.
 Anyway, if you want to start contributing right now you will be very welcome.

 I apologize in advance because right now there are almost no documentation.
 I'll work on it while we get to 1.0 version so I hope it will be finished in few days/weeks.
 You will be more than welcome if willing to contribute to it.